-There are at least 6 different IDs associated with any given process, and you must therefore be very careful with the access that your process has at any given time.
+There are at least 6 different IDs associated with any given process.
+Because of this you have to be very careful with the access that your process has at any given time.
 In particular, all seteuid applications should give up their privileges as soon as it is no longer required.